 Costs matter.
 They eat into your mutual fund's returns before you earn a penny.
-On average, other mutual funds are five times more expensive than Vanguard's.
-Our average annual fund expenses (the expense ratio) are 0.19%, compared with the industry average of 1.08%.*
+The average Vanguard fund expense ratio is 82% less than the industry average.
+Compare our expense ratio of 0.18% with the industry average of 1.01%.*

 A striking cost advantage

 "If there's anything in the whole world of mutual funds that you can take to the bank, it's that expense ratios help you make a better decision."

 "In every single time period and data point tested, low-cost funds beat high-cost funds."

 Do you know why costs matter?
 No one can predict the market, but the study by Morningstar, the independent research firm, concluded that expense ratios were the most dependable predictor of performance.